Richard Spry: Naval career

 Spry returned to England in 1769.
 In 1770 he was promoted to rear admiral and went on to be Port Admiral at Plymouth in 1771.

-Spry was knighted at Portsmouth on 24 June 1773 and retired to Place House in St Anthony in Roseland, Cornwall.
+Spry was knighted at Portsmouth on 24 June 1773 and retired to the Spry family seat at Place House in St Anthony in Roseland, Cornwall.
 He died there in 1775.
 His memorial in St Anthony's Church there is by Humphrey Hopper.